RomC4st/Api-justify/README.md

 rate limit is fixed per day, more 80 000 words a payment is required.

-since I used an ORM : sequelize  the api can be work either online or locally.
+since I used an ORM : sequelize  the api can be work either online (using the postgreSQL DB) or locally (using SQLite).